 What Causes Aging?

-But one thing is clear to present-day science: the free-radical theory of aging — that says aging is mainly the result of a pile of damages caused by reactive oxygen species (ROS) — is dead.
+First, one thing is clear to present-day science: that the free-radical theory of aging (that proposed aging is mainly the result of a pile of damages caused by reactive oxygen species) is dead.

 Here we discuss the factors that do, and do not, bring about these micro-sized and macro-sized changes of aging.